-60% of visitors prefer to watch a video about a company to reading about it according to GoAnimate, and videos attract three times as many clicks compared to text.
+60% of visitors prefer to watch a video about a company vs. reading the information, according to GoAnimate.
+In addition, video attracts a stunning three times as many clicks compared to text.

 Video has become essential to any company’s marketing strategy.
-Here are great examples of corporate videos; each with a different approach that is specific to their business.
+Here are some great examples of corporate videos, each with a different approach that is specific to their business.

-This corporate video from Thai Life Insurance is a great example as it speaks directly to the viewers’ emotions.
-It associates the Thai Life Insurance brand with hope, social responsibility and kindness.
-The video is almost a short film, rather than interrupting someone’s day with a commercial this is pleasant to watch, inspiring its viewers.
-Probably why it boasts such a high view count.
+This corporate video from Thai Life Insurance is a great example of a corporate video that speaks directly to the viewer’s emotions.
+It associates the Thai Life Insurance brand with hope, social responsibility, and kindness.
+The video is short-film in style, rather than interrupting someone’s day with a standard commercial.
+This piece pleasant to watch and inspiring–probably why it boasts such a high view count.

 Honda Civic R

 Canal+ made a great corporate video for their “The more you watch Canal+, the more you love cinema” campaign.
-From the beginning the video grabs the audience attention and retains it by having a bear rug walking and talking you through his life as a director and his love for cinema.
-This element of humor makes it memorable and pleasant to watch.
+From the beginning, the video grabs the audience’s attention and retains it by having a bear rug walking and talking you through his life as a director and his love for cinema.
+This element of humour makes the video memorable and pleasant to watch.

 University of Rochester

-This video from the University of Rochester is an excellent example of an educational promotional video.
+This video, from the University of Rochester, is an excellent example of an educational promotional video.
 They know their target audience and promote themselves as a creative and active university.
-The students tell you about the university and show you around the campus while doing so.
-It has humor; it is unique and targets a very specific market, making it a great corporate video.
+The students tell you about the school, and show you around the campus while doing so.
+It has humour, it is unique, and it targets a very specific market.